 A toterhome is a motorhome built on a semi-truck chassis or a heavy-duty truck (HDT).
 They’re basically massive RVs with a ton of power for towing an additional trailer.

 These rigs often include a full motorhome living portion, and most have a secondary trailer with a garage or toy hauler space.
-Some are even built with dual tag axles in the very rear and a king pin hitch for pulling semi-trailers.
+Some are even built with dual live axles in the rear and a king pin hitch for pulling semi-trailers.
 These are popular motorhomes for race car teams to have a livable space and also carry their cars on the road.

 Why Would You Want to Buy a Toterhome?

 Toterhome towing capacity varies depending on the truck, but these RVs are known for excellent towing capacity.
 For example, Renegade toterhomes boast a towing capacity of 20,000 lbs.
 Some custom rigs can easily tow in excess of 50,000 lbs!

 No more weighing every single item to make sure you make weight.
 You can bring along your favorite toys, your large-screen television, and your stereo system without worrying about your towing capacity.

 These RVs are large–and more space means more room for storage!
 You’ll find ample interior and exterior storage with a toterhome, and even more so with a toy hauler trailer.
 Some of these massive rigs tow “stacker trailers,” which you can use as a huge garage space.
 These stacker trailers are so big they can stack cars on top of each other with special ramps.

 If you wanted to get really creative, you could turn the trailer into an additional living space.
 Your toterhome and trailer could become a mobile RV plus mother-in-law suite for yourself, guests, or the kids.